CIDFriendsCentral/CIDFriendsCentral.github.io/content/CNC/2D Cutting/Uploading/_index.md

 You can save Aspire files by pressing File > Save or pressing Ctrl + S. Aspire does not autosave your files, so remember to save them before you close the program.

-Once you have uploaded or created your vectors, move to the Path section.
+Once you have uploaded or created your vectors, move to the [Creating 2D Paths](https://cid.friendscentral.org/cnc/2d-cutting/path/index.html) section.